amenzwa/pfd/README.md

 Another irksome trait of Elm is its lack of the $\bot$ crash facility, as in Standard ML `raise` or Haskell `error`, thus mandating the use of `Result`, everywhere.
 This, however, makes sense in the front-end context, since the user should never see a crash.
 But in the education or demonstration back-end context like this project, it is mighty inconvenient.
 So, to simulate a $\bot$ crash, I force an infinite recursion, thereby inducing a [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow) crash.
 The absence of a $\bot$ crasher is unfortunate.

 Elm's community-standard formatter tends to spread the code out vertically, instead of horizontally.
 Often, a variable would show up on a line, all by its lonesome.
+And double-blank lines are injected just about everywhere.
+Given that computer monitors are wider than they are tall, this indiscriminate use of the vertical real estate is wasteful, and it diminishes the amount of information that the programmer can absorb in one glance.
 But it is the format upon which the Elm community has settled.
 They justify it as a means to enable everyone to read anyone else's code.
-This is one of those weak-kneed arguments proffered by a strong-arm majority.
+In the days of advanced code formatters, this is one of those weak-kneed arguments proffered by a strong-armed majority.
 In any case, we play by their rules, on their court.
-The community distinguishes itself on this and other compliant conduct which, at times, can be unhelpful.
+The community prides itself on this and other compliant conduct which, at times, can be unhelpful.

 ### CORRECTIONS